umigv/CV-Onboarding/Machine_Learning/YOLO_Intro.md

 For last year's competition, the computer vision subteam focused in on utilizing YOLO (You Only Look Once) algorithms.
 These are well-established and easy to use convolutional neural networks that accurately perform object detection and now have the ability to create segmentation masks as well (essentially highlight the "object" as a whole with its contours).
-In this project, you will learn how to train your own YOLO model and train its efficacy.
+In this project, you will learn how to train your own YOLO model using a pre-annotated dataset and determine its accuracy.

 Follow [this Google Colab Notebook](https://colab.research.google.com/drive/1ldf6muZj2Lq2gcwi4KZ-4acTULx_L1k2?usp=sharing) to complete the project